 Lightly dust a sheet pan with flour and place the doughnuts and holes on top.
 Lightly cover with plastic wrap and let rise for 30 minutes.

-Spray the basket of your air fryer and then preheat it to 350 to 360°.
+Meanwhile, spray the basket of your air fryer and then preheat it to 350℉ (or 180℃).

 What Is Air Frying?